macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

   security.auth.client.password=password
  ```

- - When SSL is enabled, to allow self-signed certificates set `security.auth.client.verify.ssl.cert=false`.
+ - When SSL is enabled, to suspend certificate checks to allow self-signed certificates set
+ `security.auth.client.verify.ssl.cert=false`.

  - For non-interactive applications, user credentials will come from a configuration file.
- - For interactive applications, see below to get user credentials.
+ - For interactive applications, see [Interactive applications](#interactive-applications) section below  to get user credentials.

-Get the access token for the user from the authentication server, and use it:
+#### Get access token for the user from the authentication server, and use it

  ```
    HttpURLConnection conn = (HttpURLConnection) cdapURL.openConnection();
+   conn.setRequestProperty("Authorization",
-   conn.setRequestProperty("Authorization", "Basic " + authenticationClient.getAccessToken());
+               "Bearer " + authenticationClient.getAccessToken());
    // ...
    conn.connect();
  ```